-&lt;sup>24Index funds have less discretion to exit positions because their stated objective is to mimic their benchmark index.
-However, many index funds are not required to fully replicate their benchmark index; as such they have some discretion to exit a position.
-In Section B of the Online Appendix we examine the exit mechanism and confirm that index funds are significantly less likely than active funds to exit a position.
+24Index funds have less discretion to exit positions because their stated objective is to mimic their benchmark index.
+However, many index funds are not required to fully replicate their benchmark index; as such, they have some discretion to exit a position.
+In Section B of the Online Appendix, we examine the exit mechanism and confirm that index funds are significantly less likely than active funds to exit a position.

-We start by examining voting behavior for a variety of agenda items using our broad sample of all companies in the Russell 3000 (essentially all public U.S. equities excluding microcaps) over the years 2004 to 2018.
+sample of all companies in the Russell 3000 (essentially all public U.S. equities excluding microcaps) over the years 2004 to 2018.
 We first examine univariate patterns of voting outcomes between active and index funds.
 Row 1 of Table IV shows the distribution of fund votes across the entire set of agenda items (i.e., the full sample).
 Unconditionally, index funds vote Yes 89.8% of the time compared to 88.9% of the time for active funds.
 Many agenda items are largely procedural, such as voting to adjourn the meeting.
 Hence, we use the voting recommendations of the largest proxy advisor, Institutional Shareholder Services (ISS), to understand agenda items for which there is disagreement with firm management.
 Proxy advisors fulfill a key economic role in processing a substantial amount of information to help institutional investors make informed decisions (A. Malenko & Malenko, 2019).
 Hence, we use ISS recommendations as a way to identify contentious issues.
-Specifically, in the next four rows of Table IV we split agenda items into two categories: (i) consensus items - items for which firm management and ISS made the same recommendation (rows 2-3), and (ii) contentious items - items for which firm management and ISS made opposing recommendations (rows 4-5).
+Specifically, in the next four rows of Table IV we split agenda items into two categories: (1) consensus items: items for which firm management and ISS made the same recommendation (rows 2 and 3), and (2) contentious items: items for which firm management and ISS made opposing recommendations (rows 4 and 5).

-There is also another challenge to examining the monitoring behavior of index funds.
+Another challenge must be mitigated to examine the monitoring behavior of index funds.
 A priori, it is unclear how index funds should behave if they are good monitors.
-Put differently, it is not clear what the null hypothesis is - for example, how often should index funds vote against managers?
+Put differently, it is not clear what the null hypothesis is; for example, how often should index funds vote against managers?
 Our empirical design addresses this difficult challenge by comparing the monitoring behavior of index funds to the monitoring behavior of active funds.
 Because index funds are increasingly replacing active funds as the owners of U.S. equities, they are a natural counterfactual.
 In other words, comparing the voting behavior of index funds to active funds is informative about the overall change in monitoring behavior.

-We find that for items that firm management and ISS both approve, index funds vote Yes 94.9% of the time while active funds vote Yes 95.2% of the time.
+We find that for items that firm management and ISS both approve, index funds vote

+Yes 94.9% of the time while active funds vote Yes 95.2% of the time.
 Similarly, for items that firm management and ISS both oppose, index funds vote No 82.7% of the time while active funds vote No 82.9% of the time.
 The rates at which active and index funds abstain, or fail to record a vote are also similar.
 Thus, on consensus votes, index funds and active funds vote identically.